 INFORMATION ON VETERANS' CREDITS

-According to Civil Service Law, additional credits in examinations are granted to successful candidates who have claimed and established status as disabled or non-disabled veterans.
+According to New York State Civil Service Law, additional credits in examinations are granted to successful candidates who have claimed and established status as disabled or non-disabled veterans.
 These credits are granted on the following basis:

 Open-Competitive Exams Promotional Exams